• Home

 It may be time to find ways to move beyond the first two.
 You are doing those two, aren't you?

-How can you become a partner with your customer, helping them learn and providing them advice?
-Those are the two advanced levels of customer expectations that you have a chance to meet.
+How can you become a partner with your customers, helping them learn and providing them with advice?
+Those are the two advanced levels of customer expectations that take more work to duplicate.

 Tags